isaacmg/big_data_learning/readme.md

 # Big Data Guide
-Hey everyone this is an informal repository where I discus Big Data technologies.
+Hey everyone this is a repository where I discus Big Data technologies.
 It originally a rose out of my notes that I took while learning about various things.
 For the most part I will be focusing on Open Source Technologies and Big Data Systems design although I will briefly describe some other things.
 If you see anything incorrect or anything that should be added feel free to fork and make a pull request.

 **Disclaimer**